 A trust office looks after all executive board tasks for the Dutch company on behalf of this foreign hotel chain.
 Its team of trust professionals have the necessary experience and routine to carry out all the formalities performed on behalf of the company.

 If you would like to apply for membership of Holland Quaestor (HQ), please contact the secretary.
-The association manager will then get in touch with you.
+The association manager will get in touch with you.